Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_list.md

     ```

 ### Extend Items
-To append elements from another list to the current list, use the **extend()** method.The elements will be added to the end of the list.
+To append elements from another list to the current list, use the **extend()** method.
+The elements will be added to the end of the list.

 **Code Example**
     ```jac linenums="1"